ZengineHQ/developers/plugins/tutorials/record-board-2.md

 {% endraw %}
 {% endhighlight %}

 This represents patterns for forms and buttons that will match the app.
 The `ng-show` for `formId` will make sure the column only appears when a form has been selected, since a form is required to create a form folder.
 The `ng-model` makes the new folder name accessible from the `$scope` as the property `addFolderName`.
-We will write the `addFolder` function below in the plugin javascript to make it work.
+We will write the `addFolder` function below in the plugin JavaScript to make it work.

 The following function will post data to the `FormFolders` endpoint to create a new folder using the name from above.
 After successfully creating a new folder, it will update the list of folders and initialize an empty record list for the folder.
 With AngularJS 2-way data binding, updating the folders property will automatically make a new column appear in the interface.